 What is a Registered Holistic Nutritional Consultant?

-Registered Holistic Nutritionists (R.H.N.s) are professionals trained in natural nutrition and complementary therapies, whose principal function is to educate individuals and groups about benefits of optimal nutrition.
+Registered Holistic Nutritional Consultants (R.H.N.s) are professionals trained in natural nutrition and complementary therapies, whose principal function is to educate individuals and groups about benefits of optimal nutrition.

 R.H.N.s guide their clients through the maze of information in books, magazines, and the web about supplements and diets that are on the market as well as help them decipher and understand new studies and relevant articles pertaining to health concerns.
 They do not treat diseases or their symptoms or prescribe fad diets for fast weight loss.
 Rather, they work with individuals to identify and help correct the nutritional causes of imbalanced health, and they are qualified to design personalized diet and lifestyle programs that optimize whole health.